xhyrom/discord-datamining/data/articles/normal/articles/12620128861463/content.md

 </ul>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/14484974734871" alt="final-profile-card.png"></p>
 <h1 id="h_01GXPQAGG6W477HSC5SR053QG1">New Usernames</h1>
+<h3 id="h_01HGKNM2TX3AYHKM6E5TRZPPA7"><span style="color: #434343;" data-darkreader-inline-color="">If your new account is not verified, your username will be given a random 5 digits to the end of your username after 7 days from account creation.</span></h3>
 <p id="docs-internal-guid-bd0d3045-7fff-fe16-06ce-29d7f55beedb">Over the coming weeks, every user will become eligible to change their username from their old username with the Discord tag/discriminators (#0000) to <strong>a new username without discriminators</strong>.
 All users will eventually be required to pick a new, unique username to use Discord.</p>
 <p>Because they will be unique to each user, new usernames will make it easier to identify and connect with your friends.
 Your new username will be unique to you, so share it with your friends when you want them to connect with you.</p>
 <p>New usernames are <strong>lowercase, alphanumeric, limited to certain special characters</strong>, <strong>and do not have discriminators</strong>, making them easier to remember, read, type, and share.</p>